nishchitbh/Anomaly-Detection/Notes/note3.md

 ## Next Steps

-In the next video, we'll explore parameter tuning, choosing an appropriate \(\epsilon\), and refining the anomaly detection system for optimal performance.
+In the next pdf, we'll explore parameter tuning, choosing an appropriate \(\epsilon\), and refining the anomaly detection system for optimal performance.